 - 7. The Decent Homes Standard was delivered by the end of 2010.
 Resources remain to be required to maintain this standard, and deal with properties where the age of the fittings mean that a replacement is required, and non-decent properties as they become void.
 The rolling five-year capital programme includes resources to maintain the Decent Homes Standard. - 8.
 A new stock condition survey was commissioned and undertaken during late 2013 to validate and support existing stock investment information.
 The detailed output of this is being evaluated, but has initially identified a five year investment need to 2018/19 of circa £200m and a 30 year capital investment of circa £750m.
 In addition there is an estimated demand for around £600m over 30 years required to address ongoing responsive repairs, statutory servicing (e.g. gas appliances) and cyclical maintenance.
-Further work is planned to be undertaken to develop more detailed 5 and 30 year financial plans that will also consider the financial implications and need delivering other wider housing issues in addition to basic stock 'bricks and mortar' investment such as new build housing, conversions, adapting properties for vulnerable persons and persons with disabilities and estate based improvements to ensure sustainable communities are maintained together with other contingent major repairs.
-This is planned to be undertaken during 2014/15. - 9.
-This forecast has been based on recent financial trends and our current assessment of the Government's housing finance policy and, like any forecast, should be regarded with caution (risks to the forecast are considered later).
-In view of our commitment to stock retention and maintenance of the Decent
+Further work is ongoing to develop a more detailed 5 and 30 year financial plans that will also consider the financial implications and need delivering other wider housing issues in addition to basic stock 'bricks and mortar' investment such as new build housing, conversions, adapting properties for vulnerable persons and persons with disabilities and estate based improvements to ensure sustainable communities are maintained together with other contingent major repairs.

-Homes Standard, it is proposed that we continue when necessary to give consideration to the following:

-- ongoing review of spending and resource forecasts; - further efficiency and other savings, including those achievable from use of partnerships; - addition to and replacement of the housing stock via new build programmes; - the level of housing debt; - service charges2. - 10.
-The volume of responsive repairs has generally decreased since the back-log of routine repairs was eliminated over the past few years.
+- 9. This forecast has been based on recent financial trends and our current assessment of the Government's housing finance policy and, like any forecast, should be regarded with caution (risks to the forecast are considered later).
+In view of our commitment to stock retention and maintenance of the Decent Homes Standard, it is proposed that we continue when necessary to give consideration to the following: - ongoing review of spending and resource forecasts; - further efficiency and other savings, including those achievable from use of partnerships; - addition to and replacement of the housing stock via new build programmes; - the level of housing debt; - service charges1. - 10.
+The volume of responsive repairs has generally decreased since the backlog of routine repairs was eliminated in recent years.
 The increase in capital investment over the last few years together with efficiencies in the way repairs and capital works are delivered have resulted in significant cost savings. - 11.
 A proposed rolling five-year capital programme has been developed as a continuation of the existing programme to maintain current standards and improvements following the achievement of the Decent Homes standard. - 12.
-Resources have been identified to start a new build programme, with £13.4m identified up to 2017/18 which is the point at which the Council is required to have delivered Right to Buy replacement at current government requirements.
-This is currently forecast to be £3.3m expenditure by March 2016 and a further £5m by March 2017.
-If government rules continue as they are currently (which it is likely that they will for this year at least) then assuming similar levels of sales the Council would need a further £5m of new build by end March 2018. - 13.
-The table below summarises the 30 year financial business plan (based on the PriceWaterhouse Coopers self-financing 30 year model and detailed in the HRA Estimates 2014-15 detailed 30 year financial plan).
+Resources have been identified to continue the new council house programme, with £40.6m identified up to 2019/20 from estimated Right to Buy One for One replacement capital receipts, Local Growth Fund approved borrowing and HRA resources.
+Right to Buy expenditure targets forecast £3.3m expenditure by March 2016, a further £7.4m by March 2017 and £5.4m by March 2018.
+Resources have been allocated to future years assuming that government rules will continue as they are currently.
+Local Growth Fund schemes are to be committed to new housing by March 2017. - 13.
+The table below summarises the 30 year financial business plan (based on the PriceWaterhouse Coopers self-financing 30 year model, and detailed in the HRA Estimates 2014-15 detailed 30 year financial plan).
 This is updated annually and will take into account changes in policy.
 It reflects our current approach of stock retention, maintenance of the Decent Homes Standard, investment in the maintenance and improvement of our stock, and regard to national rent policy.

-2 Government subsidy calculations assume charges over and above the rent for special services to flats and for supported housing - the HRA is financially disadvantaged as a result of not applying these charges.
+1 Government subsidy calculations assume charges over and above the rent for special services to flats and for supported housing - the HRA is financially disadvantaged as a result of not applying these charges.